stvehayes/stvehayes/README.md

 ### Hey, I'm Steve 👋

-I'm a product designer at GitHub.
+I'm a product designer at Shopify.

-Learn more about me [here](https://www.stevehay.es), or drop me a note on [Twitter](https://www.twitter.com/stvehayes)!
+Learn more about me [here](https://www.stevehay.es), or drop me a note on [Twitter](https://www.twitter.com/steve_hayes)!